Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex 1 Community Update - Deus Ex - PC/README.md

 Note if you use Nglide:
 Set resolution with nglide_config.exe in \system, set in-game res to a default.

-### Audio Renderers: (OpenAl renderer recommended)
+### Audio Renderers:
-* OpenAL (Higher quality playback then the default Galaxy renderer, arguably better and/or worse lip synching)
+* OpenAL (Higher quality playback then the default Galaxy renderer, worse lip synching)
 * SWFMod

 ### Editing: